Farrah Abraham Says Jenelle Evans Called Her For Advice After Being Fired From ‘Teen Mom’

 Meanwhile, Jenelle recently sat down for an interview with the Hollywood Life podcast, and revealed that producers informed her that she had an open contract, and that she and her family could be back on the show in upcoming episodes.

-Until that time, Evans claims that she’s trying to stay “humble” while raising her children and that she and Eason are now very busy now with all of their kids are back in school.
+Until that time, Evans claims that she’s trying to stay “humble” while raising her children and that she and Eason are now very busy with all of their kids back in school.

 Meanwhile, fans can see more of Farrah Abraham and Jenelle Evans by following the former Teen Mom stars on their Instagram accounts.